tesselode/baton/readme.md

 ```
 will create a control called "left" that responds to the left arrow key and pushing the left analog stick on the controller to the left, and a control called "shoot" that responds to the X key on the keyboard and the A button on the gamepad.

-Inputs are strings with the following format:
+Sources are strings with the following format:
 ```lua
 '[input type]:[input source]'
 ```